Barney30818/python-study-group/README.md

 ## Using this repo
 - Share notes: `/Notes`
-- You can take notes directly in mockdown file or just share link where your notes placed.
+- You can take notes directly in mockdown file or just share the link where your notes are placed.
 - Remember to update the **readme file** of your sharing informations.

 ## Schedule